eh3rrera/eh3rrera.github.io/_posts/2017-04-05-becoming-a-pluralsight-author.md

 In my video, the hero is Spark and the villain is Spring Boot.

-In Resonate (there's a [TED talk](https://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks) about it also), Nancy Duarte talks about how we can take the viewers (users, learners, etc.) from what is (the status quo, the problem) to what it could be (a better future), constantly showing that gap and with a big contrast.
+In Resonate (there's a [TED talk](https://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks) also), Nancy Duarte talks about how we can take the viewers (users, learners, etc.) from what is (the status quo, the problem) to what it could be (a better future), constantly showing that gap and with a big contrast.

 So I thought, how can I create that contrast so the viewers could have that *aha* moment when they realize that for certain task, using a microframework like Spark is better.
 It occurred to me that by comparing the start time and size of the JAR files, I create that contrast.